f.

 psyllium seed

 P. ovata is a flower-producing annual that reaches about a foot in height, features opposite leaves and enjoys a cool, dry climate and well-drained, sandy soil.
-It is cultivated as source of dietary fiber and plant-based mucilage.
+It is cultivated for its naturally occurring fiber and plant-based mucilage.
 A single plant yields an average of 15,000 tiny seeds.

-In the United States, psyllium seed is considered a dietary supplement and is not regulated, even though the country is the largest importer of the crop with the majority ending up in over-the-counter products.
+In the United States, psyllium seed is considered a dietary supplement and the country is the largest importer of the crop with the majority ending up in over-the-counter products.
 Psyllium seed is used as an additive to livestock feed and in grass seed formulas as a moisture-retention agent.
 It is also used in the food industry to thicken ice cream and to enrich cereals.